 Access to Records

-Official transcripts of student's grades can be obtained through the Transcript Request process.
-The College reserves the right to deny requests for official transcripts if a student has an outstanding financial obligation to the College.
+Official transcripts of a student's grades can be obtained through the Transcript Request process.

 Some records (as well as important forms and documents) will be sent to students at their home addresses.
 For this reason, it is important that students maintain correct address information with the College.
 Address changes are processed in the Registrar’s Office and include: